MiriamPeskowitz/writing_place_frontend/README.md

 ## Writing place is an app about writing prompts, but instead of words, there's a place or a space, from history, the natural world, perhaps literature.
 Each topic holds up to 8 of these sites, and each site has an image and a bit of a description, hopefully enough to spur you on. you can visit IRL, or use the image and description.

 ### This MVP is a project for the Flatiron School's 4th project, JS frontend with Rails API.
-The API can be found at https://github.com/MiriamPeskowitz/writing_place_backend
+The API can be found at https://github.com/MiriamPeskowitz/writing_place_backend, and deployed at: https://cryptic-garden-28538.herokuapp.com/api/v1/topics

 ### Future features: